ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Claims need to be collected in a manner that is reliable.
 That way if the target environment can somehow lie about them, the attesting environment is able to detect or circumvent it (lying).
-Evidence needs to be securely associated with the target device so that the Verifier cannot be tricked into accepting claims originating from a different device (that may be more trustworthy).
+Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting claims originating from a different device (that may be more trustworthy).
 Evidence also must be protected from man-in-the-middle attackers who may observe,